-If the entity has a present contractual obligation to extend the credit and the obligation is not unconditionally cancelable by the entity, credit losses related the loan commitments of card loans and installment loans and financial guarantees are in the scope of the allowance for credit losses.
+If the entity has a present contractual obligation to extend credit and the obligation is not unconditionally cancelable by the entity, credit losses related the loan commitments of installment loans and financial guarantees are in the scope of the allowance for credit losses.

-For loan commitments of card loans and installment loans, credit losses are recognized on the loan commitments for the portion expected to be drawn.
+For loan commitments of installment loans, credit losses are recognized on the loan commitments for the portion expected to be drawn.